ryanpcmcquen/superkey-launch/README.md

     it's own, and Left Control generate Ctrl-O combination when pressed and released on it's own.

-        xcape -e 'Shift_L=Escape;Control_L=Control_L|O'
+        superkey-launch -e 'Shift_L=Escape;Control_L=Control_L|O'

 +   In conjugation with xmodmap it is possible to make an ordinary key act as an extra modifier.
-First map the key to the modifier with xmodmap and then the modifier back to the key with xcape.
-However, this has several limitations: the key will not work as ordinary until it is relased, and in particular, *it may act as a modifier unintentionally if you type too fast.* This is not a bug in xcape, but an unavoidable consequence of using these two tools together in this way.
+First map the key to the modifier with xmodmap and then the modifier back to the key with superkey-launch.
+However, this has several limitations: the key will not work as ordinary until it is relased, and in particular, *it may act as a modifier unintentionally if you type too fast.* This is not a bug in superkey-launch, but an unavoidable consequence of using these two tools together in this way.
     As an example, we can make the space bar work as an additional ctrl key when held (similar to